-- You will be invited to a coffee morning for your daughter's year group at the start of each year to look at her profile - You are encouraged to help write your daughter's profile and to agree to the parental support - The school will offer parenting courses to help you understand a wide number of issues that may relate to your daughter - The SENCo or other appropriate staff will share information and support parents during the termly discussion - Areas that are often discussed and supported are: reading at home, organisation and homework at home, how to help with revision, how to support with specific subjects, how to support with emotional needs, how to help with attendance and raising self-esteem.
+- You will be able to contact and meet the SENDCo or Deputy SENDCo at Academic Review Days and by appointment at Parent Evenings or at other times requested throughout the vear. - You are encouraged to help write your daughter's profile and to agree to the parental support - The SENDCo or other appropriate staff will share information and support parents during the termly discussion - Areas that are often discussed and supported are: reading at home, organisation and homework at home, how to help with revision, how to support with specific subjects, how to support with emotional needs, how to help with attendance and raising self-esteem.